xmppjs/xmpp.js/packages/client/README.md

 `@xmpp/client` package includes a minimal set of features to connect and authenticate securely and reliably.

 It supports Node.js, browser and React Native.
-See [Connection Method](#connection-methods) for differences.
+See [below](#transports) for differences.

 ## Install